Quoting and Paraphrasing

 College writing often involves integrating information from published sources into your own writing in order to add credibility and authority--this process is essential to research and the production of new knowledge.

-However, when building on the work of others, you need to be careful not to plagiarize: "to steal and pass off (the ideas and words of another) as one's own" or to "present as new and original an idea or product derived from an existing source."1 The University of Wisconsin takes very seriously this act of "intellectual burglary," and the penalties are severe.
+However, when building on the work of others, you need to be careful not to plagiarize: "to steal and pass off (the ideas and words of another) as one's own" or to "present as new and original an idea or product derived from an existing source."1 The University of Wisconsin–Madison takes this act of "intellectual burglary" very seriously and considers it to be a breach of academic integrity.
+Penalties are severe.

 These materials will help you avoid plagiarism by teaching you how to properly integrate information from published sources into your own writing.